Call Centre Workforce Planning Using Erlang C in R language

 Erlang C in R

-The Erlang C formula contains some factorials and powers, which become problematic when dealing with significant call volumes or many agents.
+The Erlang C formula contains factorials and powers, which become problematic at high call volumes or with many agents.
 The Multiple Precision Arithmetic library enables working with large integer factorials, but there is no need to wield such strong computing powers.
 To make life easier, the Erlang C formula includes the Erlang B formula, the inverse of which can be calculated using a small loop.

 This implementation is very similar to an unpublished R package by Patrick Hubers, enhanced with work from callcenterhelper.com.
 This code contains four functions: